George Gerbner biography and books

 George Gerbner was born in Budapest, Hungary, in 1919.
 He became interested in folklore from a young age and was an excellent poet.
 In 1938 he started studying at the University of Budapest after winning the first prize in a competition for Hungarian literature.

-Gerbner was previously officially known as an enemy alien but the law was relaxed in 1942 and he was allowed to enlist as a soldier in the American army.
-He was trained to be a paratrooper, then transferred to the Office of Strategic Command and eventually ended up in Italy.
+He was previously officially known as an enemy alien but the law was relaxed in 1942 and he was allowed to enlist as a soldier in the American army.
+George Gerbner was trained to be a paratrooper, then transferred to the Office of Strategic Command and eventually ended up in Italy.

-After the defeat of Germany, Gerbner was sent to Austria where he investigated Hungarian soldiers’ mass camps.
-Gerbner assisted in the arrest of Dome Sztojay, Hungary’s pro-Nazi prime minister, and returned him to Hungary.
+After the defeat of Germany, he was sent to Austria where he investigated Hungarian soldiers’ mass camps.
+George assisted in the arrest of Dome Sztojay, Hungary’s pro-Nazi prime minister, and returned him to Hungary.
 Whilst he was stationed in Hungary, he met actress Ilona Kutas.
 The couple married in 1946.

 He returned to Los Angeles and started volunteering with the Independent Progressive Party as a newspaper editor.
 His activism was noticed by the California House Un-American Committee.
-Shortly after, he was accepted to the John Muir College, now the Pasadena City College, as a journalism lecturer.
+Shortly after, George Gerbner was accepted to the John Muir College, now the Pasadena City College, as a journalism lecturer.

 To earn his qualifications, he enrolled in a course at California University’s School of Education.
 He obtained his master’s degree in 1951 with his thesis ‘television and education’.
 He also obtained a Ph.D. in the audiovisual department with a dissertation titled ‘towards a general theory of communication’.